 FOR INGREDIENTS & FULL INSTRUCTIONS PLEASE SEE THE RECIPE CARD AT THE END OF THIS POST

-Grate the zucchini.
-I use my food processor as it takes literally 2 seconds, but it won’t take much time at all to do it manually.
+Step 2 - Grate the zucchini.
+You do not need to peel the zucchini for this bread recipe.
+I use my food processor to grate it as it takes literally 2 seconds, but it won't take much time at all to do it manually.

 Vegan Zucchini Bread recipe success tips